Federal Emergency Management Agency, DHS.

 Further, you are authorized to make changes to this declaration for the approved assistance to the extent allowable under the Stafford Act.

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, under Executive Order 12148, as amended, W. Michael Moore, of FEMA is appointed to act as the Federal Coordinating Officer for this major disaster.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, under Executive Order 12148, as amended, Joe M. Girot, of FEMA is appointed to act as the Federal Coordinating Officer for this major disaster.

 The following areas of the State of South Carolina have been designated as adversely affected by this major disaster:

-All areas within the State of South Carolina are eligible for assistance under the Hazard Mitigation Grant Program.
+All counties within the State of South Carolina are eligible to apply for assistance under the Hazard Mitigation Grant Program.

 W. Craig Fugate,